Shuijing725/CrowdNav_DSRNN/README.md

 [3] A. Vemula, K. Muelling, and J. Oh, “Social attention: Modeling attention in human crowds,” in IEEE international Conference on Robotics and Automation (ICRA), 2018, pp. 1–7.
 (Github: https://github.com/jeanoh/big)

+## Contact
+If you have any questions or find any bugs, please feel free to open an issue or pull request.